BenLambright/wedding-song-recommendations/README.md

 **By**: Steveen Vargas and Benjamin Lambright

-**Project Purpose**: Provide a curated service for interacial/intercultural when selecting music for their wedding.
+**Project Purpose**: Provide a curated service for interacial/intercultural couples when selecting music for their wedding.

 **Motivation**: From the DJs contacted, most of them don't provide a service that would be able to dynamically suggest songs for the wedding.
-Therefore, we created a model where the bridge and the groom would be able to select their songs from data that has been curated and clustered for their wedding needs.
+Therefore, we created a dynamic system for the groom and the bride to receive songs suggestions from the data that has been curated and clustered for their wedding needs.

 **Method**: Data Preprocessing, Model Creation, song inference and final result.